AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/onboard-audiences.md

 >title="Identities"
 >abstract="A breakdown view of the identities that make up this audience, as well as a total count of profiles with the respective identities."

-The **[!UICONTROL Identities]** section indicates the number of profiles present in the audience with any of the identities you selected when importing the audience.
+The **[!UICONTROL Identities]** section indicates the number of profiles present in the audience with any of the identities you selected when sourcing the audience.
 The section also contains an identity breakdown so you can tell which identities make up the most of the audience population.

 ![The Identities section of an individual audience's workspace.](/help/assets/setup/add-manage-audiences/audience-details-identities.png)